ethman/sigsep-mus-2018/submissions/IMSK/description.md

 based on the known reference sources.
 This is the best any mask-based algorithm could ever hope to achieve because it uses ground truth to calculate the masks.

 This is used a benchmark algorithm.
+This implementation makes soft masks.

 ## References